pyricau/androidsrc/README.md

 ## Data Binding

-* Available [on cs.android.com](https://cs.android.com/android/platform/superproject/+/studio-master-dev:tools/data-binding/extensions/library/src/main/java/androidx/databinding/) on the `studio-master-dev` branch and [on android.googlesource.com](https://android.googlesource.com/platform/frameworks/data-binding/+/refs/heads/mirror-goog-studio-master-dev/extensions/library/src/main/java/androidx/databinding) on the `mirror-goog-studio-master-dev` branch.
+* Latest sources are [on android.googlesource.com](https://android.googlesource.com/platform/frameworks/data-binding/+/refs/heads/mirror-goog-studio-master-dev/extensions/library/src/main/java/androidx/databinding) on the `mirror-goog-studio-master-dev` branch.
+* When a release is stable, its sources are synced [to cs.android.com](https://cs.android.com/android/platform/superproject/+/studio-master-dev:tools/data-binding/extensions/library/src/main/java/androidx/databinding/) on the `studio-master-dev` branch.
   * 👎🔎 Not searchable online: the `studio-master-dev` branch is not indexed.

 ## Dagger 2